dbrooksjr/pipette/README.md

 - cannot extend horizontally past 64 blocks (there is no vertical limit!)
 - has a single-tile inventory space (same as the pipe it uses in its recipe)
-- does NOT collect extra loot from ore (some mods allow this)
-- does NOT collect mining XP